 In the late 18th and early 19th centuries, a trend emerged in English slang for bestowing mock “titles” on people employed or engaged in various jobs or pursuits.
-So an admiral of the blue was a publican, so-called because of the color of his apron.
+So an admiral of the blue, for example, was a publican, so-called because of the color of his apron.
 A queen of the dripping pan was a cook.
 A lord of the foresheet was a ship’s cook.
-And a knight of the cue was a billiard-player, a knight of the thimble was a tailor, a knight of the lapstone a cobbler, and a knight of the brush an artist.
+And a knight of the cue was a billiard player, a knight of the thimble was a tailor, a knight of the lapstone a cobbler, and a knight of the brush an artist.
 So what would your job title have been in Victorian slang?

 A dripping was a (usually fairly poor-quality) chef or cook in 19th-century slang, as was a lick-fingers and a spoil-broth.
 Gally-swab was another name for a ship’s cook, and a Jack Nasty-face was a naval cook or cook's assistant, probably derived from the earlier use of jack to mean a newly recruited deckhand or sailor.

 If you were a general tradesman or shop-worker in Victorian England, then you were a blue-apron or an aproner; a disreputable shopkeeper who cheated his or her customers was known as a tax-fencer.
 Nicknames for specific shopkeepers included cleaver and kill-calf (a butcher); strap and scraper (a barber); crumb-and-crust-man or bapper and burn-crust (a baker); figgins and split-fig (a greengrocer); and stay-tape and steel-bar flinger (a tailor).
 The word shopkeeper itself was also used as a nickname for an item of stock that remained unsold for a long time.